Onvi raises $6m to supercharge growth

 “For too long, so many SMEs — representing 80% of the hospitality industry — have been excluded from the benefits of modern sales technology due to the unit economics and requisite technical expertise.
 We strongly believe there’s another way and our product offering and commercial model proves that.
 In a market worth $47bn, we’re providing an advanced sales platform and card processing solution at a cost below the most popular payment-only services.”

 “I’m delighted West Hill followed on to lead this round.
 Their further financial backing represents a great vote of confidence in the acceleration of our business.
-This puts us in a fantastic position to capitalise on the wealth of data mobile Order & Pay is generating and further increase the profitability of our operators.”
+This puts us in a fantastic position to capitalise on the wealth of data mobile Order and Pay is generating and further increase the profitability of our operators.”